smontanari/smocker/README.md

 ## So why sMocker and not an existing mocking library?
 If you're already using a library like SinonJS, CanJS or Angular MockE2E you are probably just fine with that.
-However sMocker offers a couple features that are not always available, such as:
+However sMocker implements a couple of features that otherwise you would not always find, such as:

-- Ability to redirect to a static file containing the response data (currently only supported in CanJS).
+- Ability to redirect to a static file containing the response data (currently only supported by CanJS).
 - Ability to set a particular delay for each individual http request (SinonJS allows you to set a global delay for all responses, CanJS allows you to programmatically code it using the setTimeout function).

 Moreover the sMocker APIs makes it very easy to organise and modularise your test scenarios, allowing you to minimise code duplication and